luiscasas04/ball-tracking-robot/README.md

 Ball Tracking Robot
 ______________________________________________________________________________
-The purpose of this robot is to track green balls and ignore all other colors.
-Using openCV we were able to track green balls using exact specs.
-The board that was utilized is called a Audrino board.
-This was coded using C++ and python.
+We built a robot that utilizes the AudrinoUno board in conjunction with OpenCV to locate green pit balls.
+The robot itself was programmed to only find green pitballs and no other color.
+The success of OpenCV lies where you can specify it to only locate what you ask it to locate and nothing else.
+Thanks to openCV we were able to design a robot that only tracks the color,shape and size of the item we needed it to track.